MetaMetre/home/index.md

-We aim to be **Metaworld’s NUMBER ONE Marketplace** for virtual and real goods.
+We aim to be **Metaworld’s NUMBER ONE Marketplace** for physical and digital items.

 Our mission is to create the space in metauniverse, where everyone can buy everything that needed, while **enjoying unreal shopping experience.**